rocketmlhq/rmldnn/docs/src/configuration.rst

 **Restrictions:**

 - The input numpy array must have no channel dimension (i.e., the data must be single-channel with only spatial dimensions).
-- The shape of the output tensor produced by the network must be equal to the input shape plus en extra channel dimension.
+- The shape of the output tensor produced by the network must be equal to the input shape plus an extra channel dimension.
 - Only 2D slices can be transposed.

 Transforms sub-section